dancer · choreographer · teacher

 Adv Beg Contemporary Jazz | ZOOM

 Established in 2017, the Julia Kane Dance Collective is a project-based dance company comprised of varying artists in the NYC area.
-Julia strives to captivate audiences by seamlessly combining elements of technical jazz dance with contemporary movement.
-The company’s work has been reviewed as “Strong, dynamic, and beautiful,” while “imbuing a sense of strength through bold, cohesive movements.”
+Through the company, Julia strives to captivate audiences by seamlessly combining elements of technical jazz dance with contemporary movement.
+Julia's choreographic work has been reviewed as “Strong, dynamic, and beautiful,” while “imbuing a sense of strength through bold, cohesive movements.”

 Premiering onstage at Jazz at Lincoln Center in the Booking Dance Festival, the company has since performed at venues around NYC, including Dixon Place, Salvatore Capezio Theater at Peridance, Manhattan Movement and Arts Center, at the JCE Jazz Choreography Project, KLICK'T's iDance4aCure Benefit, Peridance's APEX Showcase, and The NYC Choreographer's Forum, among others.